Employee well-being

 • risk assessments,

-• preparing for emergencies through proactive planning; and
+• preparing for emergencies through proactive planning and

 • integrating occupational health (OHS) systems within our organization.

 Sun Life has more than 1,100 safety ambassadors.
 Their role includes advocating for safety, physically inspecting the workplace, supporting employees during emergencies or medical incidents, and performing accident investigations.
+Safety ambassadors include mental health first aiders who are trained to provide initial support for those experiencing a mental health crisis.

 As part of our proactive approach, we conduct internal health and safety inspections to identify potential hazards and prevent incidents.